sidorplugin/HearDemoTrackEasy/README.md

 # HearDemoTrackEasy
-Tool for musician and dj
+Tool for discophile and dj